-UCL CTC will fax all individual serious adverse drug reactions related to the Trial Drug, Neulasta®, to Amgen within 1business day.
+UCL CTC will fax individual case SAE Reports that are related to the Trial Drug, Neulasta®, to Amgen within 1 business day of becoming aware of the event and having knowledge of the minimum data elements.

 12.3 SUSARs

 If the event is evaluated as a Suspected Unexpected Serious Adverse Reaction (SUSAR), UCL CTC will submit a report to the MHRA and the REC within 7 calendar days for fatal/life threatening events, with a follow-up report within a further 8 calendar days, and 15 calendar days for all other events.
 In the case of conflicting evaluations of causal relationship by the site and UCL CTC/CI, both opinions will be reported.